AviatrixSystems/Docs/HowTos/selective_upgrade.rst

    * - 1
      -    Back up Copilot and the Controller
    * - 2
-     -    Upgrade Controller to the latest release version of the current release.
+     -    Upgrade the Controller to the latest release version of the current release.
    * - 3
      -    Upgrade HA Gateways to the latest release version of the current release.
    * - 4
      -    Upgrade primary gateways to the latest release version of the current release.
    * - 5
-     -    Upgrade Controller from current release (for example, version N) to a higher release (N+1 release).
+     -    Upgrade Controller from the current release (for example, version N) to a higher release (N+1 release).
    * - 6
      -    Upgrade HA Gateways from the current release (for example, version N) to a higher release (N+1 release).
    * - 7